• Product Introduction

 contentful login

-After execution, the system will prompt whether to log in via browser.
+After execution, the system will prompt whether to log in via the browser.
 Select yes.
 The browser will pop up a login authentication window.
-After granting permission, it will display the token for login use.
+After granting permission, the token for login will be displayed.

 Copy the token to the command line, then click OK to complete the log-in.
 As shown below: